anodejs/anodejs/docs/RDP_SETUP.md

 ### Upgrade deployment to RDP enabled

-In Azure portal upgrade the deployment to RDP enabled.
+In Azure portal, upgrade the deployment to RDP enabled.
 The RDP enabled package can be found at https://github.com/anodejs/anodejs/blob/master/resources/rdpenabled/anode.cspkg and you have the new configuration file ready.

 ### Try RDP to instances